nrfconnect/sdk-nrf/applications/nrf_desktop/README.rst

     `Selecting a build type`_ is optional.
     The ``ZDebug`` build type is used by default in nRF Desktop if no build type is explicitly selected.

-The following build types are available for various boards in nRF Desktop:
+The following build types are available for various boards in the nRF Desktop:

 * ``ZRelease`` -- Release version of the application with no debugging features.
 * ``ZReleaseB0`` -- ``ZRelease`` build type with the support for the B0 bootloader enabled (for :ref:`background DFU <nrf_desktop_bootloader_background_dfu>`).